sdelafue/replication-of-pinn-research/README.md

 # Files
-The files in this repository are the following:

-- main-new-multi.py
-Contains the main code which needs to be run for training.

-- model1_multi.py
-Contains the deep learning model functions.

-- test.py
-Contains the code needed to run the test.
+- `1st-ten-epochs-only.py` outputs the **first 10 epoch** predictions for validation in the form of **two numpy arrays**.
+This script is indended for use on machines with limited computational power.
+Does not use CUDA

+- `main-training-script-no-cuda.py` is the main training/validation script designed to **run only using CPU power**.
+Each epoch uses pytorch visualizations for predicted and actual.
+Does not use CUDA

+- `npy-arr-only-training-script.py` outputs the model's predictions in the form of **two numpy arrays**.
+There is no cap to the number of epochs that the model will output.
+Does not use CUDA.

+- `model1-multi.py` contains the deep learning functions used during training.
+Does not use CUDA at the moment.

+- `test.py` script designed to perform testing and evaluation of model.
+Does not use CUDA at the moment.

 # Data:
 The data required to run the training and testing can be found here: <br />